getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 }
 ```

-All messages between the client and server will be a JSON document like the above, with an `action` string property and a `data` object property.
-The WebSocket handler calls a specific function based on the value of `action`, and passes `data` as an argument to that function.
+All messages between the client and server will be a JSON document like this one, with an `action` string property and a `data` object property.
+The WebSocket handler calls a specific function based on the value of `action` and passes `data` as an argument to that function.
 We’re using this pattern in both the browser and server.

-#### WebSocket Pub/Sub
+#### WebSocket publish-subscribe

-Because our application will have several load-balanced WebSocket handlers, we can’t be certain which individual server is handling a given client’s WebSocket connection.
-However, we still need to be able to ensure that messages initiated by one server (such as a player’s move in a game) is sent to clients that may be connected to a different server.
-This situation is a good fit for the [Publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), which relieves us of the burden of needing to know exactly which clients are connected to which servers.
+Because the application will have several load-balanced WebSocket handlers, we can’t be certain which individual server is handling a given client’s WebSocket connection.
+However, we still need to ensure that messages initiated by one server (such as a player’s move in a game) are sent to clients that might be connected to different servers.
+This situation is a good fit for the [publish–subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), which distributes messages to the entire cluster, without knowing which clients are connected to which servers.

-When a browser opens a WebSocket connection to one of our game servers, the server assigns that connection a randomly-generated UUID.
-The server then _subscribes_ to a channel on the Redis server using the player's UUID and sends any messages it receives on that channel back to the player:
+When a browser opens a WebSocket connection to one of the game servers, the server assigns that connection a randomly generated UUID.
+The server then _subscribes_ to a channel on the Redis server by using the player’s UUID, and sends any messages it receives on that channel back to the player:

 ```javascript
 // `this` is an object representing an open WebSocket connection